-Samba Camara holds a PhD in Interdisciplinary Arts with a concentration in Black literatures and popular cultures.Courses he has taught include Global Black Popular Cultures (AAAD288), African Film and Performance (AAAD 202), Introduction to African Literature (AAAD 201), Introduction to Africa (AAAD 101), Contemporary Cultures of Islamic Africa (AAAD 303), and all levels of Wolof language.
+Samba Camara is an interdisciplinary scholar of African literature and popular culture, and he takes a keen interest in the study of cultural flows in the Black Atlantic.
+Camara has taught Global Black Popular Cultures (AAAD 288), African Film and Performance (AAAD 202), Introduction to African Literature (AAAD 201), Introduction to Africa (AAAD 101), Contemporary Cultures of Islamic Africa (AAAD 303), and all levels of the Wolof language course.

 - 2019 “Youssou N’dour: I Bring What I Love as a Window into the Frictions between Islam and popular Music in Senegal,” Journal of African Cultural Studies.
 Accessible here

 - 2019 “Negotiating a Feminist Musical Language in a Twenty First Century Senegalese Muslim Society,” Book Chapter, in African Languages and Literatures in the Era of Globalization, Eds.
 Esther Mukewa Lisanza and Leonard Muaka.
 Palgrave Macmillan. pp. 213-238.
 Accessible here

 - 2018 “Film Review of Children of the Mountain, Priscilla Anany (Ghana, 2016),” in Research Africa Reviews.
 Duke University Press.
 Accessible here.